the1killer/sm_overview/Readme.md

 <img src="https://i.imgur.com/orwkU5q.png" style="max-width:75%">

+# 0.6.6 Update Broke JSON
+Scrap Mechanic's Nov 0.6.6 update broke the JSON export to file method, for a workaround see the github issue with [workaround].
+I have emailed the developers about the issue but with the holidays will probably be a while for a response.

 # Introduction
 This quickly outputs the world data of your scrap mechanic save game to a json file for display via leafletJS from pre-screenshotted tiles.
 Not quite as beautiful as my [older screenshot method], but SOOOOOoooooo much quicker.
 This method is somewhat future proof as well.
 New tiles will still be displayed just blank, but updates should only require a new download of the missing tiles images.